setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

 We will adopt a framework-agnostic frontend core architecture, where all business logic and application behavior are implemented outside Angular and UI frameworks.
 These act only as **data visualizers**.

+Name it as: **Service For Component (SFC)** (like Backend For Frontend: BFF).

 Key decisions:

 1. Framework-Agnostic
 2. Layered Responsibility Model
 3. Thin UI Components
-4. Service per Feature / Component (Facade Pattern)
+4. Service per Component aka SFC
 5. UI-Independent Executability
-6. Developer Console Accessibility (Development Only)
+6. Developer Console Accessibility
 7. Testing Strategy
-8. Angular as an Adapter
+8. Angular as an Adapter or data visualizer

 ## 4. Rationale (Justification)